 Joplin was found dead in room 105 of the Landmark Hotel in Los Angeles after a heroin overdose.
-The hotel has been renamed The Highland Gardens.
+The hotel was later renamed The Highland Gardens.

 She left $1500 in her will for a funeral party.
 It was held at The Lion's Share in San Anselmo, California, on October 26, 1971.
 The Grateful Dead performed.

 She was on the cover of Newsweek May 26, 1969 with the headline, "Rebirth of the Blues."
 She was slated for the cover in April, but got bumped when former president Dwight Eisenhower died.

 Her idol was the blues singer Bessie Smith.
 When Joplin found out Smith was buried in an unmarked grave, she bought a headstone that read, "The greatest Blues singer in the world will never stop singing."

 The 1979 movie The Rose, starring Bette Midler, was based on Joplin's life.